PierreMasselot1/Material-Switching-Unit/Build_guide_MSU.md

 ## **Slicer settings.**
+The pictures are for PrusaSlicer but as of now I recommend using [SuperSlicer](https://github.com/supermerill/SuperSlicer/releases) which offers better multi-material capabilities.
+The picture are still relevant as the UI is pretty much the same.
+Will be updating them shortly.

 You will now need to configure the slicer in order to adapt it to your printer.

 You can use the same slicer profile that you were using or create a new one (recommended)

-The first thing you will need to do is change the number of extruders to 3, in the printer settings tab and to check the single extruder multi material
+The first thing you will need to do is change the number of extruders to 5, in the printer settings tab and to check the single extruder multi material

 ![enter image description here](https://i.postimg.cc/wThRdZh1/image.png)